Consulting and Leading in Organisations: Psychodynamic and Systemic Approaches (D10/ED10)

 Over the two years of the master’s, assessment will be through four 3,000 word essays (two each year), two 2,000 essays (one each year) plus a dissertation of 14,000 words completed during the summer following year two.

-There is also an element of continuous assessment provided by tutors and supervisors in the ‘Consulting and leading in practice’ module of the course, worth 50% of assessment for that module.
+There is also an element of continuous assessment provided by tutors and supervisors in the ‘Consulting and Leading in Practice’ module of the course, worth 50% of assessment for that module.

 Attendance